itsananderson/wp2md/README.md

 Known Issues
 ------------

-- Non-default section should be grouped under an "Other Notes" section
+- Non-default sections should be grouped under an "Other Notes" section
 - Video embeds [youtube] [vimeo] and [wpvideo] aren't handled gracefully